 There can only be one or two names on a vehicle’s registration.
 If there are two names, both must appear on an insurance card.

 Some New Yorkers ignore the state’s mandatory minimum insurance laws or fail to carry adequate coverage.
 If you get into a car accident with an uninsured driver, it doesn’t necessarily mean you’re stuck.
-The insurance policy on the car you occupied at the time of the crash should have a minimum of $25,000/$50,000 uninsured motorist coverage (UM) and no-fault benefits coverage.
+The insurance policy on the car you occupied at the time of the crash, or a household policy if you were a pedestrian or cyclist, should have a minimum of $25,000/$50,000 uninsured motorist coverage (UM) and no-fault benefits coverage.

 If you purchased supplemental uninsured/underinsured motorist insurance (SUM), your policy may provide even higher limits of insurance for the benefit of you and other injured passengers.

 Simply put: if you were hit by an underinsured or uninsured driver, you could file a claim with your own provider to seek damages.
-Our legal team serving Nassau County could assist you with this.
+Our Nassau County car accident legal team could assist you with this.

 Motorists are expected to exercise a reasonable degree of caution when driving.
 When they fail to follow the rules of the road or otherwise pay attention to their surroundings, the likelihood of a collision increases.
 Per the National Highway Traffic Safety Administration (NHTSA), some causes of motor vehicle crashes include: